 Architects: LEVER Architecture; Noll & Tam Architects

-Size and location: Adding 1,500 square feet on the existing historic site
+Size and location: Expanding to 30,000 square feet on the existing site

-Timeline: Closing for construction April 5, 2023 Scheduled to be complete fall 2024
+Timeline: Closing for construction March 18, 2023; Scheduled to be complete spring 2025

-While North Portland Library is closed for construction, Multnomah County libraries will be providing services in our service languages in the areas most affected by lack of access.
+While Albina Library is closed for construction, Multnomah County libraries will be providing services in our service languages in the areas most affected by lack of access.
 Find your nearest library location and other service updates.

 Community events will be updated as they are scheduled.

-Gifts to The Library Foundation will support an interactive early learning space, a mobile creative learning lab, and a study space for teens at North Portland Library.
+Gifts to The Library Foundation will support an interactive early learning space, a mobile creative learning lab, and a study space for teens at Albina Library.

 Based on input from community members, new features will include:

-- Outdoor space for community members to relax and connect.
+- Outdoor courtyard for community members to relax and connect.

 - Updated technology and internet.